0ceanSlim/nostr-hero/docs/draft/locations-plan.md

 Each starting city needs these core services:

 ### 1. General Store

 **Purpose**: Buy/sell basic items and equipment

 **Features**:

 - Buy items from curated inventory
 - Sell items from player inventory
 - Pricing based on shop-pricing-system.md
 - Stock based on location tier/size

 **TODO**:

 - Implement shop UI
 - Create shop inventory lists per city
 - Implement buy/sell transactions
 - Add price calculations

 ### 2. Vault (House of Keeping)

 **Purpose**: Long-term item storage

 **Features**:

 - Store items beyond inventory limits
 - Safe storage (items don't decay/disappear)
 - Per-character storage (not shared between saves)
-- Access from any vault location
+- Access from any vault location (TODO THIS IS WRONG, YOU CAN ONLY ACCESS VAULTS FROM THEIR LOCATION AND WHEN YOU UNLOCK ONE A NEW HOST OF SLOTS IS ADDED TO YOUR SAVE FILE FOR THAT LOCATION)

 **TODO**:

 - Implement vault UI
 - Add storage capacity limits
 - Create vault data structure in save files